 where the product is over all $n$ complex solutions of the equation $z^n = (-1)^{\theta_2}$.

 We will also require a result describing the correlations of random bead configurations.
-We will now consider random bead configurations on $\mathbb{T}_n$ with a random number $K$ of beads per string and a random occupation number $L$.
-Namely, we define a probability measure $\mathbf{P}_n^{\lambda,T}$ on such configurations as follows: \begin{itemize} \item Sample a pair of random integers $(K,L)$ with $K \geq 0$ and $0 \leq L \leq n$ according to the joint probability mass function
+Under a probability measure $\mathbf{P}^{(n),k,\ell}$, consider a uniformly chosen bead configuration with $k$ beads per string and tilt $\ell/n$.
+Following Section 1.4 of \cite{johnston}, let us also define a probability measure $\mathbf{P}^{(n),\lambda,T}$ governing bead configurations with a random number of beads per string and a random tilt by taking a weighted sum of the probability measures $\mathbf{P}^{(n),k,\ell}$: